harunrashid4419/movies_Hub/README.md

 - Daisy UI
 - HTML-5
 - CSS-3
-## Dependency:
+100. First list item
      - First nested list item
-   -
 ## Projects overview:
 - Users can download his/her favorite movies and comment on any movies if he/she wants.
 - When users hover over the poster image, User can see the beautiful effect on the images.